tompaulick/example_sockets/README.md

 added:
 - example of calling a function, simulate work and periodic communication back to client via socket connection
 - documentation.
 How does this code work?
 How do you extend it?
+- added another example html file to exercise the added functionality

 ## How to modify to add events